-A 115 kV transmission line will link the Project's substation to the adjacent switchyard which will collect power from this Project as well as NextEra's Adelaide and Jericho Wind Energy Centres.
-The transmission line will travel east along Elginfield and Nairn Roads within the municipal rights-of-way to an existing Hydro One 500 kV transmission line.
+The 115 kV transmission line that will be built from the Project substation to the switchyard is proposed to be located within the existing road right-of-ways along Kerwood Road.
+From there, the transmission line will travel east along Elginfield and Nairn Roads within the municipal rights-of-way to an existing Hydro One 500 kV transmission line.
 It is anticipated that the transmission line will be mounted on existing hydro poles or on new hydro poles.
 The local utility company may require NextEra to erect additional poles, or replace undersized poles, in order to accommodate the transmission line.
 The poles are proposed to be constructed of wood, concrete or steel and will be between 18 and 30 m tall.

 The interconnection plan for any wind farm is subject to study, design and engineering by the Integrated Electricity System Operator which manages the province's electricity grid, Hydro One which owns the transmission lines, the local distribution company and the Ontario Energy Board, which regulates the industry through the Transmission System Code and the Distribution System Code.
-Details regarding the transmission lines, their routes, and the electrical substation will be developed during the Pre-Construction Design Phase of the Project.
+Details regarding the transmission lines, and the electrical substation will be developed during the Pre-Construction Design Phase of the Project.